Hello ~

 Between my experiences in Martin's lab, a post-doc in a molecular lab (University of Warwick, Coventry England), and then my work as a Senior Research Fellow in environmental epidemiology (Lancaster University, Lancaster England), I began to think about health and wellness in new ways.
 A subsequent position in the Child and Adolescent Health Research Unit (CAHRU), while it was located in Edinburgh University (Scotland) propelled me further.

-I was greatly influenced by herbal formulator and teacher Richard Phethean while living in Scotland and the English culinary herbalist Jekka McVicar.
+I was greatly influenced by herbal formulator and teacher Richard Phethean while I was living in Scotland and the English culinary herbalist Jekka McVicar.

-In addition to continuing an individualized course of independent study, drawing on the work of many inspiring herbalists, I completed a diploma course with honors at ACHS in Oregon.
+In addition to continuing an individualized course of independent study, drawing on the work of many inspiring herbalists, I completed a diploma course with honors at ACHS (in Oregon).
 There, I submitted a dissertation on turmeric (also known as haldi to some, Curcuma longa to others).
-For the following two years, while continuing my independent studies, I also had the good fortune of working with Richard Mandelbaum RH(AHG) as my clinical mentor.
+For the following two years, while continuing my independent studies, I also had the very good fortune of working with Richard Mandelbaum RH(AHG) as my clinical mentor.
+I am lucky to continue to reap Richard’s wisdom.

-In 2009, I was invited to join the American Herbalists Guild as a professional member and after three consecutive terms on the Board of Directors, I shifted my focus to align more with my commitment to a transparent educational model.
-Currently, I continue to hold a seat on the Guild’s Education Advisory Committee.
+In 2009, I was invited to join the American Herbalists Guild as a professional member and after three consecutive terms on the AHG Board of Directors, I shifted my focus to align more with my commitment to a transparent educational model.
+I also held a seat on the Guild’s Education Advisory Committee for about eight years.
+Additionally, exemplifying my commitment to continuing education, I oversaw the Free Monthly Webinar Series (for a lot of years!), with a focus on creating a diverse program of invited speakers for student and professional alike.

 I’m a social justice advocate with a lifelong belief that diversity, equity and inclusion offer a sustainable model that can, does and will support a thriving community of plants and people.

 I think of myself as a practitioner, an educator and an author.
 I am also a medicine maker, a crafter and a creator.
 I’m passionate about working with others, maritime medicinals used during the Age of Sail and the many and varied uses of herbs in the mouth.
-I very much enjoy mentorship and clinical education also.
+Too, I very much enjoy mentorship and clinical education.

-I enjoy cooking and sampling foods of all sorts and I feel my spirit rise when outdoors.
+I enjoy cooking and sampling foods of all sorts and feel my spirit rise when outdoors.

-… on rainy days, I have been known to build bookshelves in my mind.
+… on rainy days, I have been known to build bookshelves in my mind and plant seeds of lovingkindness.